davecanderson/docs/docs/do-github-action-mix-deployment.md

 - Commit and push changes to GitHub

 ### Create secrets
-The `x mix` templates needs **6 pieces of information** to perform the deployment, this information is added to the GitHub repository as the following *secrets*.
+The `x mix` templates needs **the following information** to perform the deployment, this information is added to the GitHub repository as the following *secrets*.

 - DEPLOY_HOST - hostname used to SSH to, this should be a domain or subdomain with A record pointing to the server's IP adddress.
-- DEPLOY_PORT - SSH port, usually 22
 - DEPLOY_USERNAME - the username being logged into via SSH.
 Eg, `ubuntu`, `ec2-user`, `root` etc.
 - DEPLOY_KEY - SSH private key used to remotely access deploy server/app host.
 - LETSENCRYPT_EMAIL - Email address for your TLS certificate generation